 A Common Myth About Concussions

-We commonly associate concussions to sports, but in reality… any injury that shakes or rattles the brain can be harmful.
+We commonly associate concussions with sports, but in reality… any injury that shakes or rattles the brain can be harmful.
 You may be thinking, “I don’t play football, soccer or hockey.”
-However, bumping your head on a hard surface or even a car accident can be enough to cause damage to the brain.
+However, bumping your head on a hard surface or even in a car accident can be enough to cause damage to the brain.

 The first 7 days after a head injury are critical, and some patients only show symptoms 48 hours after the injury.
 Get help as soon as possible